Center for Justice Reform

 Alumni

 Students gain an in-depth understanding of the history of restorative justice domestically, internationally, and cross culturally.
-Restorative Justice courses combine concepts of theory and practices for students to apply in different areas of work.
+Restorative justice courses combine concepts of theory and practices for students to apply in different areas of work.

 - Restorative Justice Centers